david-luna/csset/README.md

 - As for now pseudo selectors are not supported

 ## Roadmap

-- Add better support for complex CSS selectors using parsel package
+- Add better support for complex CSS selectors using parsel-ts package
 - consider other set operations (diff, complementary, ...)

+## Release notes

+### [0.0.9]

+- Added build for ESM modules